awsdocs/aws-sam-developer-guide/doc_source/sam-resource-function.md

 AWS SAM generates [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-version.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-version.html) and [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-alias.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-alias.html) resources when this property is set\.
 For information about this scenario, see [AutoPublishAlias property is specified](sam-specification-generated-resources-function.md#sam-specification-generated-resources-function-autopublishalias)\.
 For general information about generated AWS CloudFormation resources, see [Generated AWS CloudFormation resources](sam-specification-generated-resources.md)\.
 *Type*: String
 *Required*: No
 *AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

+ `AutoPublishAliasAllProperties`   <a name="sam-function-autopublishaliasallproperties"></a>
+Specifies when a new [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-version.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-version.html) is created\.
+When `true`, a new Lambda version is created when any property in the Lambda function is modified\.
+When `false`, a new Lambda version is created only when any of the following properties are modified:
++ `Environment`, `MemorySize`, or `SnapStart`\.
++ Any change that results in an update to the `Code` property, such as `CodeDict`, `ImageUri`, or `InlineCode`\.
+This property requires `AutoPublishAlias` to be defined\.
+If `AutoPublishSha256` is also specified, its behavior takes precedence over `AutoPublishAliasAllProperties: true`\.
+*Type*: Boolean
+*Required*: No
+*Default value*: `false`
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `AutoPublishCodeSha256`   <a name="sam-function-autopublishcodesha256"></a>